-4VAC50-20-54.
+4VAC50-20-52.
 Dam break inundation zone mapping.

-A. All dam owners must provide inundation maps representing the impacts that would occur should their dam fail.
-High Hazard and Significant Hazard dams shall provide detailed maps, listing first floor elevations of all inhabited dwellings, road elevations and elevations of other pertinent structures influencing the Hazard Classification.
-Low Hazard dams shall require simple map demonstrating the general inundation that results from a dam failure.

-B. The requirements for a dam break inundation map for High and Significant Hazard dams are as follows:
+- A. All dam owners must provide inundation maps representing the impacts that would occur should their dam fail.
+High and Significant Hazard dams shall provide detailed dam break inundation zone maps in accordance with the requirements setout in subsection B. Low Hazard dams shall require a simple map demonstrating the general inundation that results from a dam failure. - B. The requirements for a dam break inundation map for High and Significant Hazard dams are as follows: - 1.
+Maps shall be developed for both the sunny day failure condition and the Spillway Design Flood failure condition to show the expected extremes in peak water surface elevations,

-- 1. Maps shall be developed for both the sunny day failure condition and the Spillway Design Flood failure condition to show the expected extremes in peak water surface elevations, travel times of the front of the dam break flood wave to critical locations, and distances downstream between the two scenarios.
-For a sunny day failure, the water level of the reservoir should be assumed to be the crest of the lowest open spillway that could not be plugged by debris.
-A sunny day failure must be modeled starting the reservoir at normal pool and assuming that the total failure will take between 0.5 and 3 hours with a failure width of 1⁄2 to twice the height of the dam and side slopes of less than H/V and failure beginning when the reservoir is near the storm generated peak reservoir elevation.
+- travel times of the front of the dam break flood wave to critical locations, and distances downstream between the two scenarios.
+A sunny day failure must be modeled starting with the reservoir at normal pool and assuming that the total failure will take between 0.5 and 3 hours with a failure width of 1⁄2 to twice the height of the dam and side slopes of less than Horizontal/Vertical and failure beginning when the reservoir is near the storm generated peak reservoir elevation.
 Inundation mapping should extend downstream until the breach flood wave would be non-damaging. - 2.
-The map(s) shall be developed at a scale sufficient to graphically display downstream inhabited areas and structures on the map within the identified inundation area that may be subject to possible danger.
+The map(s) shall be developed at a scale sufficient to graphically display downstream inhabited areas and structures, roads, and other pertinent structures on the map within the identified inundation area that may be subject to possible danger.
 To the maximum extent practicable, the inundation maps should be supplemented with water surface profiles at critical areas showing the water surface elevation prior to failure and the peak water surface elevation after failure.
 The list of downstream residents with their telephone numbers should whenever possible be plotted on the map for easy reference in the case of emergencies. - 3.
 Since local officials are likely to use the maps for evacuation purposes, a note should be included on the map to advise that, because of the method, procedures, and assumptions used to develop the flooded areas, the limits of flooding shown and flood wave travel times are approximate and should be used only as a guideline for establishing evacuation zones.
 Actual areas inundated will depend on actual failure conditions and may differ from areas shown on the maps.

-4VAC50-20-58.
+4VAC50-20-54.
 Incremental damage assessment.

 Once the owner's engineer has determined the required spillway design flood through application of Table 1, further analysis may be performed to evaluate the incremental damage assessment.
 This assessment may be used to lower the spillway design flood to the flood that would not cause additional death or property damage due to a dam failure over that which would occur without failure.
 This analysis will require detailed computer modeling that produces water surface elevations at each structure that may be impacted downstream of the dam.
-Water depths greater than one foot and flow velocities greater than three feet per second shall be used to determine impacts to persons or property.
-Water depth changes less than one foot and flow velocities less than three feet per second may be considered as ineffective to structures downstream of the dam.
+Water depths greater than two feet and overbank flow velocities greater than three feet per second shall be used to determine impacts to persons or property.
+Water depth changes less than two feet and overbank flow velocities less than three feet per second may be considered as ineffective to structures downstream of the dam.